 A permanent habitat, a vivarium, will be a self-contained ecosystem which will provide an ideal habitat for your dart frogs.
 A vivarium will be self-cleaning and will supply your dart frogs with both a home and a secondary food source.
 Vivariums are simple to build and can be built very inexpensively.
 Please see our instructions on how to build a vivarium

 Dart frogs can eat a variety of small insects including fruit flies, pin-head crickets, bean beetles, flour beetle larva, springtails, micro roaches, and isopods.
 Use pinhead crickets with caution as they can quickly grow too large for your frogs to eat and can chew on your frogs while they sleep at night.
-Your young dart frogs will start out eating the smallest of these insects, primarily melangaster fruit flies and springtails.
+Your young dart frogs will start out eating the smallest of these insects, primarily melanogaster fruit flies (dusted with vitamins!) and springtails.
 Once your dart frog is fully grown, and assuming you have a larger species (not Ranitomeya or Pumilio), you can feed larger fruit flies, such as hydei, and other exotic micro-feeders such as bean beetles (although their diet should never consist of more than 10% bean beetles since they are very high in chitin and can cause prolapses as chitin is hard to digest).
 We feed every other day and suggest offering enough flies so that at each feeding there will be just a few flies left from the previous feeding (no flies is indicative of under-feeding while lots of flies leftover is indicative of over feeding).

 Dart frogs in the wild consume a wide variety of insects, all of which have consumed a wide variety of plants.
 Since we feed dart frogs a very simple diet of mostly flies, which consume a very simple diet themselves, dart frogs can become deficient in several important vitamins and minerals.
 To fill in the gaps, we "dust" our feeder with primarily two vitamin/mineral supplements blends: